 Best classes | Rogue, Ranger, Wizard, Warlock |

 Drow have enhanced Darkvision, and they can cast Dancing Lights, Faerie Fire, and Darkness.
 High Elves know Prestidigitation, Detect Magic, and Misty Step – though they can swap the cantrip with another from the Wizard spell list each day.
-Wood Elves have a speed of 35 feet, as well as the ability to cast Druidcraft, Longstrider, and Pass Without Trace.
+Wood Elves have a base speed of 35 feet, as well as the ability to cast Druidcraft, Longstrider, and Pass Without Trace.

 Learn more in our DnD Elf species guide.